LeStarch/hyper-spark/README.md

 At the conclusion of the research, an individual Spark pipeline was recorded at processing around 500MB/s.

 ## Supported Research
--High-Throughput Apache Spark Streaming
+- High-Throughput Apache Spark Streaming
-  -At Apache Con Europe (http://sched.co/400u) -High-Throughput Kafka and Kafka in HPC https://github.com/LeStarch/kafka-benchmarking
+  - At Apache Con Europe (http://sched.co/400u)
+- High-Throughput Kafka and Kafka in HPC https://github.com/LeStarch/kafka-benchmarking